 One appealing aspect of CGPP as the origin of cosmological relics is that the assumed gravitational interaction implies a limited degree of model dependence.
-For the particle being produced, one need only to specify its spin, its mass, and the nature of its coupling to gravity.
+For the particle being produced, one need only specify its spin, its mass, and the nature of its coupling to gravity.
 The discussion in Secs.~\ref{sec:Scalar}~and~\ref{sec:Spin} illustrates how CGPP depends on these parameters.
-Any additional model dependence enters through the physics of inflation and reheating, which controls the time dependent FLRW background $a(\eta)$.
-The energy scale of inflation (parametrized by $\He$) and the duration of reheating (parametrized by $\TRH$) directly impact the efficiency of CGPP, and the dependence of observables on these parameters is easy to assess; for instance, see \sref{sub:relic_abundance}.
-On the other hand, the shape of the inflaton potential typically has a weaker impact on the CGPP observables.
+Any additional model dependence enters through the physics of inflation and reheating, which controls the time-dependent FLRW background $a(\eta)$.
+The energy scale of inflation (parametrized by $\He$) and the duration of reheating (parametrized by $\TRH$) directly impact the efficiency of CGPP, and the dependence of observables on these parameters is easy to assess; see \sref{sub:relic_abundance}.
+However, the shape of the inflaton potential typically has a weaker impact on the CGPP observables.

-To assess the dependence of CGPP on the model of inflation, we consider three models that were discussed in \sref{sub:infcos}: Quadratic Inflation, Hilltop Inflation, and $\mathrm{T}$-Model $\alpha$-Attractor Inflation ($\alpha = 1$).
-For each model, we choose the parameters such that $m/\He$ takes the same value.
+To assess the dependence of CGPP on the model of inflation, we consider three models that were discussed in \sref{sub:infcos}: quadratic inflation, hilltop inflation, and $\mathrm{T}$-model $\alpha$-attractor inflation ($\alpha = 1$).
+For each model we choose the parameters such that $m/\He$ takes the same value.
 In \fref{fig:vary_model_of_inflation} we show the comoving number density spectrum $a^3 n_k$ for a massive scalar ($m / \He = 0.1$) with a conformal coupling to gravity ($\xi = \sixth$).
-For Quadratic Inflation and $\mathrm{T}$-Model $\alpha$-Attractor Inflation with $\alpha = 1$, the spectra are indistinguishable to the eye, and Hilltop Inflation differs by an $O(1)$ factor at the maximum.
-Recall that Hilltop Inflation is not symmetric about the minimum of the potential, whereas sending $\alpha \to \infty$ in $\alpha$-Attractor Inflation yields the parabolic potential of Quadratic Inflation.
+For quadratic inflation and $\mathrm{T}$-model $\alpha$-attractor inflation with $\alpha = 1$, the spectra are indistinguishable to the eye and hilltop inflation differs by an $O(1)$ factor at the maximum.
+Recall that hilltop inflation is not symmetric about the minimum of the potential, whereas sending $\alpha \to \infty$ in $\alpha$-attractor inflation yields the parabolic potential of quadratic inflation.
 This numerical example illustrates the insensitivity of CGPP to the shape of the inflaton potential.
-For studies of CGPP in models of inflation with a plateau, see also \rref{Karam:2020rpa}.
+For studies of CGPP in models of inflation with a plateau, see \rref{Karam:2020rpa}.